Differential/Gear Oil Replacement

 Differential oil is a type of oil.
 Cars have a gearbox connecting the two axles.
-This gearbox is responsible for the conversion of engine power and its transmission to the wheels, allowing them to turn at varying speeds.
-This part of the car is called the differential, and lubrication is needed for it to function properly.
+This gearbox is responsible for converting engine power and its transmission to the wheels, allowing them to turn at varying speeds.
+This part of the car is called the differential, and lubrication is needed to function correctly.
 Differential fluid, also called differential oil, provides the lubrication and cooling of the car’s differential.
-The fluid is there to protect the gears’ metal surfaces from friction, and to prevent overheating and burning.
+The fluid is there to protect the gears’ metal surfaces from friction and prevent overheating and burning.

 Keep in mind:

 - Some vehicles have a front differential, and others have a rear differential.

 - Remove the cover (if the differential does not have a drain plug).

 - Install new gasket if needed.

 - Fill with new fluid.

 A professional mechanic should change differential oil every 50 000 to 80 000 kilometres.
 You should aim to have the gear oil changed every 50 000-kilometres, but it’s a good idea to have a mechanic check the differential oil during regular maintenance services.